Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

    :alt: Screenshot of settings tab showing brickd configurations.
    :align: center

-The configuration includes the listen address, the corresponding port, port for WebSockets, authentication secret and several other low level configurations including the LED trigger for the red and green LED.
+The configuration includes listen address, corresponding port, port for WebSockets, authentication secret and several other low level configurations including the LED trigger for the red and green LED.